ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

   calculated.
 This is only done when the appropriate flags are set - see `Spectral Terms`_.
 Errors are given for these as well.
 * *rms_image* shows the measurement of the local noise.
-* Several flags are reported: *has_siblings* is true if the component is one of many fitted to the same island; *fit_is_estimate* is true if the fit failed for some reason - the reported values for the component parameters come from the initial estimate; and *spectral_index_from_TT* shows that the spectral index & curvature were calculated from Taylor-term images (if *true*) or the continuum cube (if *false*).
+* Several flags are reported:

+  * *has_siblings* is true if the component is one of many fitted to the same island
+  * *fit_is_estimate* is true if the fit failed for some reason - the reported values for the component parameters come from the initial estimate
+  * *spectral_index_from_TT* shows that the spectral index & curvature
+    were calculated from Taylor-term images (if *true*) or the continuum cube (if *false*).
+  * The as-yet unnamed *flag_c4* indicates that the fitted component is formally bad - it doesn't meet the chi-squared criterion, but is the best fit possible.

 Along with the components catalogue, a matching Karma/CASA/DS9 annotation (region) file will be produced showing the location & size